a-nickol/nova-luna-tile-solver/README.md

 ## Dependencies

-The solver depends uses Monte Carlo Tree Search and uses [MCTS](https://crates.io/crates/mcts) to accomplish this.
+The solver uses Monte Carlo Tree Search to find the best solution.
+It depends on [MCTS](https://crates.io/crates/mcts) to accomplish this.

 ## Installation